framesurge/ipfi/README.md

 # Interplanetary Function Interface (IPFI)

-> ⚠ IPFI is currently under highly active development, and has not yet been formally released.
-Check back here for updates!
+> ⚠ IPFI is currently in early beta, and some features may change as we round things off!
+The library is usable, but there may be a few issues.

 IPFI is a Rust-based inter-process communication tool to allow programs running over the wackiest interfaces under the sun to effectively talk to each other and get stuff done collaboratively.
 It was designed for a build server for [a Rust web framework](https://github.com/framesurge/perseus) that needs to work with code from potentially any programming language.